 Messages, phone numbers, and menu options appear in the middle of the display.
-Text labels at the bottom corners of the display show the current soft key functions.
-A $\equiv$ (menu) indicator in the bottom center of the display indicates that you can open the main menu or a feature sub-menu to see more options.
-For more information about the soft key and menu key labels, see "Using the Menu" on page 43.
+Text labels at the bottom corners of the display show the current left soft key and right soft key functions (see soft key illustrations on page 1).
+A \equiv (menu) indicator in the bottom center of the display indicates that you can press the menu key (see illustration on page 1) to open the main menu or a feature sub-menu to see more options.
+For more information about the soft key labels and menu indicator, see "Using the Menu" on page 43.